Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 For more information, simply click on the link if there is one.

+### OTA

 The following robots are flashable using the OTA method described [here](https://valetudo.cloud/pages/installation/roborock-ota.html).
 * Roborock V1 pre 2020-03
 * Roborock S5

+### Vinda

 The following robots are supported but require different installation instructions found [here](https://www.youtube.com/playlist?list=PL9PoaNtZCJRZc61c792VCr_I6jQK_IdSb).
 * Roborock V1 post 2020-03
 * Roborock S6
 * Roborock S4

+Don't be confused by the Video not mentioning your particular robot model.
+It's the same procedure for all robots listed here.

+### Init override

 These are supported as well but require another different procedure found [here](https://builder.dontvacuum.me/s5e-cheatsheet.txt).
 * Roborock S5 Max